-Incapacitation is a state beyond drunkenness or intoxication.
+Incapacitation is a state beyond drunkenne or intoxication.
 A person is not necessarily incapacitated merely as a result of drinking or drugs.
-Incapacitation is a state in which an individual is unable to give consent because they lack the ability for self-care, i.e., the person lacks the capacity to understand the "who, what, when, where, why, or how" of the sexual interaction.
+Incapacitation is a state in which individual is unable to give consent becaus they lack the ability for self-care, i.e., the person lacks the capacity to understand the "who, what, when, where, why, or how" of the sexual interaction.
 The impact of alcohol and other drugs varies from person to person.

-Individuals who initiate sexual activity must look for the common and obvious warning signs of incapacitation in their partner.
-Although every person may manifest signs of incapacitation differently, typical signs include slurred or incomprehensible speech, unsteady gait, combativeness, emotional volatility, vomiting, or incontinence.
-A person who is incapacitated may not be able to understand some or all of the following questions: "Do you know where you are?"
+While a person's non-verbal actions can Individuals who initiate sexual activity must constitute consent, verbal communication look for the common and obvious between two people is the best way to ensure warning signs of incapacitation in their that each person knows the intentions of the partner.
+Although every person may manifest other person. signs of incapacitation differently, typical Previous sexual relations or a current or past signs include slurred or incomprehensible intimate/romantic relationship between two speech, unsteady gait, combativeness, people is not the equivalent of consent to emotional volatility, vomiting, or future sexual activity. incontinence.
+A person who is incapacitated may not be able to understand some or all ver lly of the following questions: "Do you know where you are?"
 "Do you know how you got here?"
 "Do you know what is happening?"
-"Do you know whom you are with?"

-A person who knows or should have reasonably known that another person is incapacitated may not engage in sexual activity with that person.
-In evaluating consent in cases of alleged incapacitation, the College asks two questions: (1) Did the person initiating sexual activity know that the other party was incapacitated? and (2) Should a sober, reasonable person in the same situation have known that the other party was incapacitated?
+"Do you know whom you are with?" s a on A person who knows or should have reasonably known that another person is incapacitated may not engage in sexual activity with that person.
+In evaluating consent in cases of alleged incapacitation, ess 7 g an se the College asks two questions: (1) Did the person initiating sexual activity know that the other party was incapacitated? and (2) Should a sober, reasonable person in the same situation have known that the other party was incapacitated?
 If the answer to either of these questions is "YES," consent was absent, and the conduct is likely a violation of this Policy.